joomlatools/joomlatools-console-capistrano/README.md

 This is a simple wrapper command for Capistrano projects used in conjuction with the  Joomlatools [Joomla Console](https://github.com/joomlatools/joomla-console).

-The plugin adds a `capistrano:deply` command which you can use to quickly deploy any previously configured project to your servers.
+The plugin adds a `capistrano:deploy` command which you can use to quickly deploy any previously configured project to your servers.

 Installation